Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/quickstarts/nodejs.md

 ---
-title: 'Início rápido: Verifique a ortografia com a API REST de verificação ortográfica do Bing e o node. js'
+title: 'Início rápido: Verificar a ortografia com a API REST do Verificação Ortográfica do Bing e o Node. js'
-titlesuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Services
-description: Começar a utilizar a API de REST de verificação do Bing ortográfica para verificar a ortografia e gramática.
+description: Comece a usar a API REST do Verificação Ortográfica do Bing para verificar a ortografia e a gramática.
 services: cognitive-services
 author: aahill
 manager: nitinme